 Non-executive directors are eligible to participate in the Omnibus Plan and other long-term compensation plans adopted by the Corporation from time to time.
 The Omnibus Plan allows for non-executive directors to receive all or a portion of their compensation in the form of a grant of DSUs in each fiscal year.
-See "MATTERS TO BE ACTED UPON AT THE MEETING - Re-Approval of the Omnibus Long-Term Incentive Plan" for a summary of certain provisions of the Omnibus Plan.
+See "Incentive Plan Awards - The Omnibus Plan" for a summary of certain provisions of the Omnibus Plan.

-During the year ended December 31, 2021, the Corporation granted an aggregate of 71,350 DSUs under the Omnibus Plan to the non-executive directors based on a Common Share price at the date of grant of \$3.33 per Common Share.
+During the year ended December 31, 2022, the Corporation granted an aggregate of 68,093 DSUs under the Omnibus Plan to the non-executive directors based on a Common Share price at the date of grant of \$3.18 (pre-Consolidation).
 These DSUs vest immediately on grant and are paid out upon retirement, resignation or death.